Mark Pearce (runner)

-Mark Pearce (born 19 January 1996) is a British long distance runner.
+Mark Pearce (born 19 January 1996) is a British long-distance runner.
 In 2021 he became the British champion in the 3000 metres steeplechase.

-Early life
+Biography

 From the age of 11 years-old Pearce attended St Albans School, Hertfordshire.

-Career

-On 24 September, 2017 Pearce competed at the Berlin Marathon running 2:31.49.
-On 5 September, 2020 he was runner up in the 3000 metres steeplechase at the British Championships beating his personal best by 10 seconds.
+On 24 September 2017 Pearce competed at the Berlin Marathon running 2:31.49.
+On 5 September 2020 he was runner up in the 3000 metres steeplechase at the British Championships beating his personal best by 10 seconds.
 The time put him 39th for the year, worldwide.
 In September 2020 he was added to the University of Birmingham Talent Hub, a scheme designed to help talented athletes with a pathway to become world-class performers.

-On 26 June, 2021 Pearce went one better than his result in the previous year by winning the 3000 metres steeplechase title at the 2021 British Athletics Championships.
+On 26 June 2021 Pearce went one better than his result in the previous year by becoming the British steeplechase champion after winning the title at the 2021 British Athletics Championships.

+In May 2024, he ran a personal best 8:20.83 for the 3000m steeplechase, in Brussels.
+He was selected to represent Britain in the steeplechase at the 2024 European Athletics Championships in Rome in June 2024.